jundalisay/superblist/content/en/research/indian/gospel/chapter-26b.md

 M. looked at the scene a long time.
 As the boat disappeared in the direction of Calcutta, he came back to the Master.

 Sri Ramakrishna was going to the pine-grove.
 A beautiful, dark rain-cloud was to be seen in the northwest.
 The Master asked M.: "Do you think it will rain?
 Please bring my umbrella."
 M. brought the umbrella.
 Reaching the Panchavati, the Master said to Lātu, who also accompanied him, "Why do you look so sickly?"

-545LĀTU: "I can hardly eat anything."
+LĀTU: "I can hardly eat anything."

 MASTER: "Is that the only reason?
 It is also a bad time of the year.
 Are you meditating too much?
 (To M.) I have a request to make of you.
 Please tell Baburam to stay with me a day or two during Rākhāl 's absence.
 Otherwise I shall feel very unhappy."

 M: "Yes, sir.
 I shall tell him."

 Sri Ramakrishna asked M. whether he thought that Baburam was guileless.
 Presently the Master left them, going in the direction of the pine-trees.
 After a few minutes M. and Lātu, standing in the Panchavati, saw the Master coming back toward them.

 Behind him the sky was black with the rain-cloud.
 Its reflection in the Ganges made the water darker.
 The disciples felt that the Master was God Incarnate, a Divine Child five years old, radiant with the smile of innocence and purity.
 Around him were the sacred trees of the Panchavati under which he had practised spiritual discipline and had beheld visions of God.
 At his feet flowed the sacred river Ganges, the destroyer of man's sins.
 The presence of this God-man charged the trees, shrubs, flowers, plants, and temples with spiritual fervour and divine joy.

 Sri Ramakrishna returned to his room and sat on the small couch.
 He began to praise a medicine that a certain brahmachari had prepared for him.
-Referring to this man, Hazra
-said: "He is now entangled in many worldly anxieties.
+Referring to this man, Hazra said: "He is now entangled in many worldly anxieties.
 What a shame!
 Look at Nabai Chaitanya of Konnagar.
 Though a householder, he has put on a red cloth."

 MASTER: "What shall I say?
 I clearly see that it is God Himself who has assumed all these human forms.
 Therefore I cannot take anybody to task."